YongliHe23/SequenceExamples-GE/pge2/README.md

 * waveform shape or duration
 * block execution order within a segment
 * duration of any of the blocks within a segment, unless it is a pure delay block

+Other things to note:
+* When creating a segment, the interpreter inserts a 116us dead time (gap) at the end of each segment.
+Please account for this when creating your .seq file.
+* Each segment takes up waveform memory in hardware, so it is generally good practice to divide your sequence into as few segments as possible, each being as short as possible.

 ### Set system hardware parameters